SkygearIO/features/features/22-email-verification/api.md

 ### User Verified Flag

 Each user will have a flag that indicates whether the user is already verified.
-This flag is internal to Skygear for authentication and access control purpose.
+This flag is saved to the user record.

-The Server will implements new actions to support toggling the user verified flag.
-SDKs will add support for calling the new actions to toggle the user verified flag.

 The flag can also be configured to automatically updated when user data changes.

-The flag is readable for the current user.

 ### Supported Verifiable User Data